Leaf Chewing and Boring Caterpillar

 Caterpillars belong to the insect order Lepidoptera.
 Caterpillars are the larval stage of moths and are among the most serious defoliators of trees.

-One example is the eastern tent caterpillar Malacosoma americanum, responsible for defoliating forest trees, as well as cherry, apple and other ornamental shade trees.
-Other Lepidoptera pests include the spongy moth, winter moth, browntail moth, spring and fall cankerworm, bagworm, clear wing borers, pine tip moth and tussock moth.
+One example is the eastern tent caterpillar, Malacosoma americanum, responsible for defoliating forest trees, as well as cherry, apple and other ornamental shade trees.
+Other Lepidoptera pests include the spongy moth, winter moth, browntail moth, spring and fall cankerworm, bagworm, tussock moth, clear wing borers, and pine tip moth.
 Some moth larvae, such as tip moths and clear wing borers, feed inside the twigs, shoots or trunk of the tree and are virtually unseen.

 Common Symptoms